wimidnk/mi-4a-openwrt/readme.md

 Flashing OpenWRT using OpenWRTInvation tool.
 ----------------------------------------------

-- git clone as instructed from acecilia github page (linked above)
+- git clone as instructed from acecilia github ('http://github.com/acecilia/OpenWRTInvasion')
 - install python3 pip and other requirments as instructed
 - cd to your OpenWRTInvation folder then